talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Fundamentals.md

 - An object can only be attached to one object (its parent, or owner).
 - You can find out to which parent an object is attached, if any.
-- Multiple objects can be attached to a single parent, using properties, or as part of a list or map (see below).
+- Multiple objects can be attached to a single parent, using properties, or as part of a managed list (see below).
 - Attaching an object to another parent _detaches_ it from the first.
 - After an object is no longer needed, you can **unlink** it: this also _recursively_ unlinks all attached objects automatically, and informs the parent object if needed.
 - After unlinking, the object can no longer be attached, and other features such as events and bindings stop working.

 This pattern has two main advantages for managing an application at runtime:

-**Ownership** — While any object may _reference_ any other object, a {@link ManagedObject} only has one _attached_ parent (an object, or a list or map).
+**Ownership** — While any object may _reference_ any other object, a {@link ManagedObject} only has one _attached_ parent (an object or a managed list).
 This makes it clear when objects are no longer needed, and should be cleaned up along with their parent(s) and/or other attached objects.

 **Events and bindings** — Arranging objects in a simple parent-child hierarchy also allows for simple event handling, and _binding_ property values by dynamically observing parent properties — as well as cleaning up after event handlers and bindings when objects are detached or unlinked.